Prerequisites

 - Click Create New API Key

-- Give it a descriptive name (e.g., "Zapier Integration")
+- Give it a descriptive name (for example, "Zapier Integration")

 - Copy the API key and store it securely

 Treat your API key like a password.
 Never share it publicly or commit it to version control.
-If compromised, regenerate it immediately.
+If it is ever compromised, regenerate it immediately.

-For more information: See the API Keys documentation
+For full details, see the API Keys documentation.

 Recommended